LeoYu1128/questions_on_ed/README.md

 mtrn@mtrn-VirtualBox:~/4231/group-assignment-the-monkey-business-gang/test/launch$ ros2 launch test_launch.py

-Basically, line 339 is a callback function after subscribe the message from the SensorBridge, which will publish a target pose.
+Basically, line 339 is a callback function "messageRead", it'll be ececute after subscribe the message from the SensorBridge, which will publish a target pose.

 Then the "simple_test" function will be called.